FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/overview.md

 * **[Built-in Utility Functions](built-in-functions.md):** Functions that perform general utility tasks, such as formatting data or performing calculations.
-In FlutterFlow, you can use Code Expression for simple data manipulation tasks or use the Combine Text built-in function to concatenate strings.
+In FlutterFlow, you can use [Code Expression](#) for simple data manipulation tasks or use the Combine Text built-in function to concatenate strings.

-* **[Actions](actions)** : Sequence of Logic performed in response to user interactions:
+* **[Actions](actions):** Sequence of Logic performed in response to user interactions:
   * **Updating State Variables:** Functions that modify the current state or data of the app, page, or component.